mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

 The `generate_attestation_evidence` method will generate evidence for attestation, which is a cryptographic proof of the *integrity* and *authenticity* of an enclave.
 The function takes in several parameters including `format_id`, `format_settings`, `data`, and `data_size`.

-1. It first hashes the input data using SHA256.
-2. Then, it initializes the attester and plugin by calling `oe_attester_initialize()`.
-3. Next, it generates custom claims for the attestation.
-4. It serializes the custom claims using `oe_serialize_custom_claims` and generates evidence based on the format selected by the attester using `oe_get_evidence`.
-5. Finally, it cleans up and returns a boolean indicating whether the function succeeded or failed.

 ```C++
 bool Attestation::generate_attestation_evidence(